FlowerWrong/acts_as_markable/README.md

 = ActsAsMarkable

 This project rocks and uses MIT-LICENSE.
+And `no method_missing`.

 #### Note